-The process used to make ghee remove all the allergens such as lactose and milk protein, making it suitable for those who are intolerant to lactose.
-Ghee also has much more medium and short chain fatty acids than butter, medium and short chain fatty acids do not cause heart diseases unlike other fats.
+Do you know the process of making ghee?
+You must have seen your grandmother or even your mother, busy in the hectic process.
+The process removes all the allergens such as: lactose milk protein and makes it more suitable for those who are intolerant to lactose.
+Here is another benefit of ghee: much more medium and short-chain fatty acids than butter.
+Medium and short-chain fatty acids do not cause heart diseases, unlike other fats.

 Ghee contains high amounts of Vitamin A, D and K. Vitamin A and D both are important for healthy eyesight, bone development and a number of other body functions.
 Vitamin K, has been related to healthy teeth and bone formation in babies, so if you are going to be a mother, ghee is good for you, although in limited amount.

 It has been long prescribed in Ayurveda to have khichdi, a rice and lentil preparation, with ghee when your stomach is upset.
 Now we know the reason why it soothes an upset digestive tract.
 Ghee contains butyric acid which nourishes the cells of intestine and repairs the mucous layer.